oneup03/VRto3D/README.md

     - The Headset window must be on your primary 3D display
     - Dismiss Headset Notice about `Enable Direct Display Mode` as this does nothing
 - Try launching a VR game
-- Multi-Display setups:
+#### Multi-Display Setup:
+- Keyboard and Mouse are usable, but make sure the mouse is captured by the 2D game's window
 - Move all windows besides the `Headset Window` over to your second display
+    - Some games provide the option to change which display to use - this is preferred over the options below
     - Can use mouse to drag over
     - Can use Windows shortcut keys to move windowed programs around `Win + Left/Right`
     - Can use Windows shortcut keys to move fullscreen programs and the SteamVR Headset Window around `Shift + Win + Left/Right`
     - May need to make the game windowed either in-game settings or with `Alt + Enter`
 - If running SteamVR in fullscreen mode (not the default but can be set with debug_enable=false)
     - Click on the headset window to make it fullscreen on your primary display
     - If the Headset Window isn't fullscreen then you may get a black screen or some UI may not render in-game
     - AVOID using `Alt + Tab` as this is more likely to exit fullscreen
     - SteamVR Status will notify you if your headset window isn't fullscreen.
 Click on the `Enable Fullscreen Mode` notice or the headset window again to fix it
 - Click on the game's window on your second display for control input to work
-- Single Display setup:
+#### Single-Display Setup:
 - Mouse controls will not be usable in single display mode as you will click on the headset window in the foreground and input will not register in-game.
 - Make the game run in windowed mode either in-game settings or with `Alt + Enter` This will alleviate controller input and fullscreen issues
 - Make the SteamVR Headset Window in focus on your display
 - Press `Ctrl + F8` to toggle locking the headset window to the foreground
 - Use `Alt + Tab` to switch to the game window (has to be in focus for control input to work)
 - To quit, `Alt + Tab` to switch to the headset window and press `Ctrl + F8` to toggle the headset foregrounding off, and then `Alt + Tab` out

 ## Interlaced, Checkerboard, and Anaglyph Installation (only if you need this output format)